qwell/disorder-in-the-court/README-TylerTechnologies.md

 ## Details

-Each of the eight platforms are developed by separate entities.
+Many of the platforms are developed by separate entities.

 - **[Tyler Technologies](https://www.tylertech.com/)' Court Case Management Plus** is used in Georgia.
 In February, 2022 a different Tyler Technologies court records platform had a similar vulnerability that allowed the website [judyrecords.com](judyrecords.com) to accidentally scrape sensitive data.